leopard-ai/betty/README.md

 architecture search, data reweighting, adversarial learning, and reinforcement learning.

 ## Benefits
-Implementing multilevel optimization is notoriously complicated.
+Implementing multilevel optimization/meta-learning is notoriously complicated.
 For example, it requires approximating gradients using iterative/implicit differentiation, and writing nested for-loops to handle hierarchical dependencies between multiple levels.

 Betty aims to abstract away low-level implementation details behind its API, while allowing users to write only high-level declarative code.
 Now, users simply need to do